devbisme/skidl/docsrc/pelicansite/content/posts/schematics.md

 There were a number of limitations with this initial version:
 * The first part was arbitrarily selected as the anchor in each schematic page, and then the rest of the parts were arranged around that.
-* Only simple connections between parts could be routed.
+* Only simple connections between parts were routed.
 * Multi-unit parts weren't handled.
 * Etc...

 But these were incidental to the main point:
 *the code could actually create KiCad-compatible schematics!*

-Having been handed this gift, and since Shane was on to bigger things, it was up to me to push forward with it.
+Since Shane was on to bigger things, it was up to me to push forward with it.
+I couldn't just ignore it.
 A couple of months of refactoring and it would be ready for a general release.
-How hard could that be, right?
+How hard could it be, right?

 Well, let's see how that turned out...